Welcome to our virtual community.

 Our innovative UHart faculty, staff, students, and alumni are always going the extra mile, breaking down barriers, and contributing to the community at large.
 Stay up to date on the impactful things happening both on and off campus by visiting our news page.

 A Bit of Light Reading

 H magazine brings the UHart experience and story to life.
 The voices we share are those of our students, faculty, staff, alumni, and friends.
 We have intentionally created sections and spaces that allow for the opportunity to be inclusive of our broader community.
 Together, we will celebrate our past, present, and future.
 We hope you will contribute by sending in your news, sharing your advice, and volunteering for an article or feature.
 Email: email@example.com

 UHart and You

 Summer Place: UHart offers four summer camp programs for children from pre-school through 11th grade.
 These programs share a commitment to excellence in curriculum, staff, and facilities, and are based on the premise that learning and fun go hand in hand!
 Learn more.

-HCD Summer Study: HCD offers summer music programs for students of all ages, from infancy to adulthood.
+HCD Summer Study: The Hartt School Community Division offers summer music programs for students of all ages, from infancy to adulthood.
 Learn more.

 The Hartford Scholars Program at the University of Hartford provides half-tuition scholarships to students who live in Hartford and graduate from Hartford public high schools or from suburban schools that participate in Project Choice, a state program to improve diversity in suburban school districts.
-In the two decades since the program’s founding, more than 400 degrees have been awarded.
-Learn more about Hartford Scholars Program.
+Learn more.

-WWUH, UHart’s Public Alternative Radio, is home to an extensive music library of close to 140,000 LPs and CDs – one of the largest collections in the country.
+WWUH, UHart’s Public Alternative Radio since 1968, is home to an extensive music library of close to 140,000 LPs and CDs – one of the largest collections in the country.